greenelab/deep-review/sections/03_categorize.md

 any deep learning approaches used in this area would be great in the "where do we see deep learning currently being used" section below.*

+###### Biomedical data is often "Wide"

+*Biomedical studies typically deal with relatively small sample sizes but each *sample may have millions of measurements (genotypes and other omics data, lab *tests etc).

+*Classical machine learning recommendations were to have 10x samples per number *of paremeters in the model.

+*Number of parameters in an MLP.
+Convolutions and similar strategies help but do *not solve

+*Bengio diet networks paper

 #### Storage/compute

 *This bit I am less excited about.
 However, this recent preprint